 - Curl your arms up until they're in front of your shoulders.

 Common mistakes that reduce the effectiveness of a stomach crunch are tucking the chin into your chest, jerking up into a crunch, raising yourself too high off the floor, and not keeping your abs contracted throughout the exercise.

-"All the work should come from the abs, not the neck," says Nick.
+"All the work should come from the abs, not the neck," says Sinfield.
 "If done properly, you should not feel any strain in the neck."